fossas/fossa-cli/docs/references/subcommands/report.md

 For example, to render the report in JSON format, use `fossa report attribution --format json`.

 In earlier versions of the FOSSA CLI, the `--json` flag was used to denote rendering the report in JSON format.
 For backwards compatibility, this flag is still supported and takes precedence over the `--format` flag if present.
-However, it is considered deprecated, and should be replaced with `--format json` to prevent future changes from breaking this behavior.
+However, it is deprecated, and should be replaced with `--format json` to prevent future changes from breaking this behavior.

 ### FOSSAv1 report compatibility